 - Tiny Toon Adventures: Much like their progenitors, the Tiny Toons are frequently threatened with being devoured by polygamist southern alligators, nonverbal hick possums, a pale-faced hitch-hiking escaped convict, a riverboat captain toad, quibbling condor brothers, animate candy bars, an outlaw coyote gang, and a wolverine.

 - Tom and Jerry: Tom's motivation is usually just to catch Jerry, usually because it's what his owners expect of a cat, though eating him has been an implied as a possible result of their endless game of wits.

 - Two sketches in "The World" points out a consequence of a world where Everything Talks: all the food isn't just made from living things, it's alive while being eaten.
 One centers on Gumball's lunch acting as an army unit "in enemy territory" who he mercilessly eats without any challenge.
 Conversely, the other sketch has Richard microwaving a sausage, and it's really into it.

 - Despite all the "people" of Elmore being Funny Animals, them eating each other is played for laughs a few times.
 Anton, a piece of toast, has been eaten by his classmates at least twice.

 - Played horrifyingly straight in Bojack Horseman which has no non-anthromorphic animals, not even insects or fish.
-The solution, atleast in modern day, is to keep what is essentally a Slave Race of normally sapient bird, cow, fish and other food species on farms, drugged to the point that they've been reduced to animals.
+The solution, at least in modern day, is to keep what are essentially Slave Races of normally sapient bird, cow, fish and other food species on farms, drugging them from birth to prevent them from developing intelligence beyond what real animals have.
 What makes this even more bizarre is that this has nothing to do with Fantastic Racism, as other members of those exact same species are considered full citizens with civil rights.
 Since the show is satire, it's likely we'll never get any in-depth explanation for this.